Subject (Course): International Project Administration, Reporting Team Management. Syllabus:

 The analytical stages for implementing an international project are usually of five main stages:

-- Analysis, redefinition of work plan and staffing and resources.
+- Analysis, the redefinition of the work plan and staffing and resources.

 - Possible problems and activities to obtain the desired results

 - Prioritizing activities.
-1st results.
-Changes of approach / team
+First results.
+Changes to approach/team

 - Intermediate results.
 Standardization and improvement.
 Improve efficiency

 - Final results.
 Final presentations.
 Approval and hand-over.